jerzyflik/continuous-claude-devops/README.md

 # 🔂 Continuous Claude

-An automated workflow that runs Claude Code in a continuous loop, creating and merging pull requests until your development goal is complete.
+Automated workflow running Claude Code continuously - creating, reviewing, and merging PRs until your development goal is complete.

 ## ⚙️ How it works